 Prerequisite(s): 45 credits from courses at the 1100 level or higher, including (a) ACCT 1210 or ACCT 2293, (b) BUQU 1130 or BUQU 1230 or MATH 1115 or MATH 1120 or MATH 1130 or MATH 1140 or MATH 2341 or CRIM 2103 or PSYC 2300 or SOCI 2365, (c)CMNS 1140, (d) MRKT 1299, and (e) MRKT 2111

-Students will learn the essential project management skills associated with strategic planning, briefing creative services, and delivering creative projects through a variety of traditional and modern marketing media.
+Students will learn the essential marketing project management skills associated with strategic planning, briefing creative services, and delivering creative projects through a variety of traditional and contemporary marketing media.
 They will learn how key messages and graphic standards are delivered effectively and consistently to achieve marketing objectives.

 Prerequisite(s): MRKT 3000